jdichh/car-showroom-R3F/README.md

 ﻿# Gran Turismo Sport Inspired Car Showroom Scene.
- A car showroom mainly inspired by the one in Gran Turismo Sport.
+ A car showroom mainly inspired by the one in Gran Turismo Sport, and made with React-Three-Fiber.

  The old version made with Three.js only can be found [here.](https://github.com/jdichh/car-showroom)